Best credit cards for online shopping

 - Chase Freedom Unlimited®: Best for easy rewards

 - Citi® Double Cash Card: Best for overall cash back

-	- Chase Freedom®: Best for rotating bonus categories
+- Chase Freedom® (no longer available): Best for rotating bonus categories

 - American Express® Gold Card: Best for purchase protection